-Authority for Foul Time is issued to the RWIC by the dispatcher.
-Dispatch will maintain a record of all Foul Time authorities granted via the UTA Incident Log, and the RWIC, through use of the Redbook.
+Authority for Foul Time is issued to the RWIC by the Dispatcher/Controller.
+Control will maintain a record of all Foul Time authorities granted, and the RWIC, through use of the Red Book.

-- 1) The RWIC requesting Foul Time will contact FRC and state craft, identification number, location and request the control point to be protected. - 2) FRC will verify that the limits are clear, and place PTC blocking mechanisms on the affected control point. - 3) FRC will then contact the RWIC via radio and issue the authority, including a unique authority number, and time limits for the authority. - 4) The RWIC will then repeat the authority granted, including location, authority number and time limit. - 5) If the RWIC read-back is correct, the dispatcher will acknowledge and issue an "OK" time and give the Dispatcher identification number to the RWIC.
-The Foul Time is not authorized until the RWIC understands and repeats the Foul Time granted and receives an OK time and Dispatcher identification number, and the RWIC properly reads back OK time and dispatcher number. - 6) Foul Time must be released before the time granted expires.
-Otherwise, Foul Time remains in effect until released by the RWIC to FRC. - 7) If additional time is necessary, authority must be obtained by the RWIC from the Dispatcher before the time expires. - 8) PTC blocking must not be removed until Foul Time has been released to FRC.
+- 1) The RWIC requesting Foul Time will contact Control and state craft, identification number, location and request the control point to be protected. - 2) Control will verify that the limits are clear, and place PTC blocking mechanisms on the affected control point. - 3) Control will then contact the RWIC via radio and issue the authority, including a unique authority number, and time limits for the authority.

+- 4) The RWIC will then repeat the authority granted, including location, authority number and time limit. - 5) If the RWIC read back is correct, the Dispatcher/Controller will acknowledge and issue an "OK" time and give the Dispatcher/Controller identification number to the RWIC.
+The Foul Time is not authorized until the RWIC understands and repeats the Foul Time granted and receives an OK time and Dispatcher/Controller identification number, and the RWIC properly reads back OK time and Dispatcher/Controller number. - 6) Foul Time must be released before the time granted expires.
+Otherwise, Foul Time remains in effect until released by the RWIC to Control. - 7) If additional time is necessary, authority must be obtained by the RWIC from Control before the time expires. - 8) PTC blocking must not be removed until Foul Time has been released to Control.

-4.4.2 Train Coordination
+4.4.3 TRAIN COORDINATION